MM Alam

-That year, concerned by damaging allegations to the PAF's integrity, including that Air Chief Anwar Shamim had reportedly purchased a ranch in the United States for $500,000, Alam advised his Chief to investigate the rumors and lay them to rest.
-Described as the "blue-eyed boy" of the military regime, Shamim was offended that Alam even advised him and submitted a report to the Ministry of Defence, questioning Alam's integrity instead.
-Alam petitioned President General Zia-ul-Haq, but with Zia firmly in Shamim's corner, Alam's request was ignored, and he was prematurely retired in 1982.
+That year, concerned by damaging allegations to the PAF's integrity, including that Air Chief Anwar Shamim had reportedly purchased a ranch in the United States for $500,000, Alam advised him to investigate the rumors and lay them to rest.
+Described as the "blue-eyed boy" of the military regime, Shamim was offended that Alam even advised him and submitted a report to the Ministry of Defence, questioning his integrity instead.
+Alam petitioned President General Zia-ul-Haq, but with Zia firmly in Shamim's corner, his request was ignored, and he was prematurely retired in 1982.
 In protest, Alam refused his pension.
 In an attempt to appease him, General Zia offered him a diplomatic posting and the chairmanship of a thinktank, both of which he rejected.

-Before his retirement, Alam had gradually embraced religion in the later years of his career and adopted a nomadic lifestyle afterward.
-He disappeared and it was eventually discovered that he had joined the Afghan Mujahideen to fight against the occupying Soviet army in Afghanistan.
-During his time there, Alam became close to Ahmad Shah Massoud.
-Afterwards, he lived in a PAF Mess and faced financial hardship as a result of refusing his pension, never seeking help from family or friends.
-By 2002, Air Chief Mushaf Ali Mir had a guesthouse built for him in Chaklala and convinced him to finally accept his pension.
-He lived there until the mid-2000s, when he was advised to temporarily move to PAF Base Faisal, though he intended to return, repeated delays kept him in Karachi, where he eventually settled in and rebuilt his personal library.
+Alam had gradually embraced religion in the later years of his career and adopted a nomadic lifestyle afterward.
+He disappeared and it was eventually discovered that he had joined the Afghan Mujahideen to fight against the occupying Soviet army in Afghanistan and became close to Ahmad Shah Massoud.

+He later lived in a Mess and faced financial hardship as a result of refusing his pension.
+By 2002, Air Chief Marshal Mushaf Ali Mir had a guesthouse built for him in Chaklala and convinced him to finally accept his pension.
+He lived there until the mid-2000s, when he was advised to temporarily move to PAF Base Faisal, though he intended to return, repeated delays kept him there and he eventually settled in.
 At the age of 77, he died in early 2013 due to complications as a result of his smoking habits.